| Four storage standards (SMI-S, XAM, encryption key management and FAIS) promise to make it much easier to manage storage and data.

 At the fall Storage Networking World in Grapevine, TX, the XAM committee was handing out thumb drives containing a XAM emulator from Sun Microsystems Inc., as well as other tools and documents to let firms get a head start on their XAM efforts.
 "Once [Version] 1.0 is released, production-quality products will be coming to market at the same time," says Martin.

 As storage security becomes widespread, managing encryption keys--especially those from different vendors' products--has become important.
-Standards for key management have lagged behind
+Standards for key management have lagged behind this need.

 "As storage vendors, we got behind the curve and stayed behind the curve much longer than we should have," says Blair Semple, education and alliances officer for the SNIA Storage Security Industry Forum (SSIF) governing board and a security evangelist at Decru, a NetApp company.